-2. Do I need a converter/adapter for the electricity?
+2. Do I need a power adapter or converter for the electricity in Uganda?

 Uganda uses 240 volts electricity and requires a 3-pin (square) sockets.
-Rwanda uses 230/240 volts at 50 Hz and a 2-pin (round) socket is required.
 Travelers will need a voltage converter for 110 volt devices.
 It is best to travel with your own adapters.
 Even if they do not have power, most camps or lodges, can make arrangements for recharging batteries.
 Consult your guide if needed.

 3. Are meals included?

 Yes, all meals are included in your safari while you are at one of our Safari lodges.
 Meals while staying at hotels in major cities (Kampla or Kigali) are limited to breakfast only.
 If you have any dietary preference or concerns, please let your trip planner know and the time of booking.

 Your local guides are nature enthusiasts who love to share their world with travelers.
 Most speak several languages, and have been guiding for a combined total of over 100 years.

 5. What type of food is typical in Uganda?